 Sarah Rose, Chief Operating Officer of UrbanSitter, gave an insightful talk on geographic expansion at the first Marketplace Conference in San Francisco.
-This is the second article in a series covering our favourite talks and key learnings from the conference.
+This is the second article in a series covering our favorite talks and key learnings from the conference.

 The Marketplace Conference unites marketplace founders, VCs, and subject matter experts to discuss the present and the future of marketplaces and network effects.
 The first conference was organized in San Francisco in March 2018, with Sharetribe as one of the sponsors.

-This article series brings you a recap of our five favourite talks from San Francisco.
+This article series brings you a recap of our five favorite talks from San Francisco.
 The previous article outlined a talk on building trust by Jessica Tiwari, Upwork’s Vice President of Product Management.
 The next talk on our list, by UrbanSitter COO Sarah Rose, discusses UrbanSitter’s geographic expansion from nine markets to over 50.

 Playbook for Geographic Expansion